Advance Wars: Multiplayer

 In Multiplayer mode, players can compete against the AI or against other human players.
 Multiplayer matches feature a variety of settings that can be changed pre-battle.
 Multiplayer comes in two forms: Versus mode and Link mode.
 In Versus mode, only one GBA system is used, which every participant in the game uses.
 One player will take their turn, then pass the system to the next.
 Link mode is the same game as Versus mode gameplay-wise, but multiple consoles are used, one for each person.
 It can be played with just one game pak or with one game pak per player.

 Commanding officers

 Armies are led by COs, who control units.
-Most COs provide units with innate special advantages and disadvantages, such as extra firepower, greater strength, or a shorter firing range, with some COs being better with specific units (i.e. being better with air units than naval units).
+Most COs provide units with innate special advantages and disadvantages, such as extra firepower, greater strength, or a shorter firing range, with some COs being better with specific units (e.g. being better with air units than naval units).
 COs also have a Power Meter which fills up by defeating enemy units or when on the receiving end of a brutal offensive attack.
 When the meter is full, a CO can unleash their "CO Power", which gives a temporary positive effect to friendly units and/or a negative effect to enemy units.
-For example, Nell gives a Critical Strike bonus to her units and Olaf makes it snow, limiting the movement range of his opponent while increasing his own.
+For example, Nell gives a Critical Strike bonus to her units and Olaf makes it snow, limiting the movement range of his opponent.